izzyyhh/stars/README.md

 # Stars
 Simple simulation of stars in Go.
+Inspired by the Coding Chalenge from The Coding Train on YouTube.

 ## Run
 ```